-Senusret II chose to build his pyramid, called Senusret Shines, near the modern town of Lahun (Kahun) at the opening of the Hawara basin near the Fayoum, rather then at Dahshure where his father's (Amenemhet II) pyramid is located.
+Senusret II chose to build his pyramid, called Senusret Shines, near the modern town of Lahun (Kahun) at the opening of the Hawara basin near the Faiyum, rather then at Dashure where his father's (Amenemhet II) pyramid is located.
 It was first investigated by the Lepsius expedition in the 1840s, but was only later examined in detail by Petrie.

 The location of Senusret II's valley temple is known but no ground plan can be made from its ruins.
 The causeway is likewise ruined, but must have been broad, and of the completely destroyed mortuary temple on the east side of the pyramid, all that is known is that it must have been built of decorated granite, judging from the few fragments that remain.